Lupus: Neoclassical period

-The neoclassical period began in 1851 when the skin disease which is now known as discoid lupus was documented by the French physician, Pierre Cazenave.
-Cazenave termed the illness lupus and added the word erythematosus to distinguish this disease from other illnesses that affected the skin except they were infectious.
+In 1851, the skin disease which is now known as discoid lupus was documented by the French physician Pierre Cazenave.
+Cazenave termed the illness lupus and added the word erythematosus to distinguish this disease from other illnesses that affected the skin, but unlike lupus erythematosus were infectious.
 Cazenave observed the disease in several people and made very detailed notes to assist others in its diagnosis.
-He was one of the first to document that lupus affected adults from adolescence into the early thirties and that facial rash is its most distinguishing feature.
+He was one of the first to document that lupus affected adults from adolescence into the early thirties and that a facial rash is its most distinguishing feature.

 Research and documentation of the disease continued in the neoclassical period with the work of Ferdinand von Hebra and his son-in-law, Moritz Kaposi.
-They documented the physical effects of lupus as well as some insights into the possibility that the disease caused internal trauma.
+They documented the physical effects of lupus and made some insights into the possibility that the disease caused internal trauma.
 Von Hebra observed that lupus symptoms could last many years and that the disease could go "dormant" after years of aggressive activity and then re-appear with symptoms following the same general pattern.
 These observations led Hebra to term lupus a chronic disease in 1872.

-Kaposi observed that lupus assumed two forms: the skin lesions (now known as discoid lupus) and a more aggravated form that affected not only the skin but also caused fever, arthritis, and other systemic disorders in people.
+Kaposi observed that lupus assumed two forms: the classic skin lesions (now known as discoid lupus) and a more aggravated form that affected not only the skin but also caused fever, arthritis, and other systemic disorders.
 The latter also presented a rash confined to the face, appearing on the cheeks and across the bridge of the nose; he called this the "butterfly rash".
-Kaposi also observed those patients who developed the butterfly rash were often afflicted with another disease such as tuberculosis, anemia, or chlorisis which often caused death.
+Kaposi also observed those patients who developed the butterfly rash were often afflicted with another disease, such as tuberculosis, anemia, or chlorisis, which often caused death.
 Kaposi was one of the first people to recognize what is now termed systemic lupus erythematosus in his documentation of the remitting and relapsing nature of the disease and the relationship of skin and systemic manifestations during disease activity.

-The 19th century's research into lupus continued with the work of Sir William Osler who, in 1895, published the first of his three papers about the internal complications of erythema exudativum multiforme.
+19th century research into lupus continued with the work of Sir William Osler who, in 1895, published the first of his three papers about the internal complications of erythema exudativum multiforme.
 Not all the patient cases in his paper had SLE but Osler's work expanded the knowledge of systemic diseases and documented extensive and critical visceral complications for several diseases including lupus.
 Noting that many people with lupus had a disease that not only affected the skin but many other organs in the body as well, Osler added the word "systemic" to the term lupus erythematosus to distinguish this type of disease from discoid lupus erythematosus.

 Osler's second paper noted that reoccurrence is a special feature of the disease and that attacks can be sustained for months or even years.
 Further study of the disease led to a third paper, published in 1903, documenting afflictions such as arthritis, pneumonia, the inability to form coherent ideas, delirium, and central nervous system damage as all affecting patients diagnosed with SLE.